deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 `chmod u+x helloworld.sh`

-- Submit this script to each node: ` qsub -cwd -t 1-4 -pe multislot 2 helloworld.sh`
+- Submit this script as array job 50 times : `sbatch --array=1-50 --job-name=helloworld hello-world.sh `
-- See the status of our cluster: `qhost`
+- See the status of our cluster: `squeue`
-- See the output: `cat helloworld.sh.o.*`
+- See the output: `cat slurm-*.out`

 ## Terminate a cluster